DFKI-NLP/pynegex/README.md

 ## Credits & License

-PyNegEx contains code parts that are released in compliance with their original license which is Python 2.5.4.
+PyNegEx contains code parts that are released in compliance with their original license.
-These code parts are essentially negex algorithm.
+These code parts are anything originated from original distirbuted negex repo.

 Furthermore, credits for the other languages support: